MDMC.trajectory_analysis.observables package

 calculate_from_MD(MD_input: CompactTrajectory, verbose: int = 0, **settings: dict)[source]

-Calculate the pair distribution function, \(G(r)`\) from a CompactTrajectory
+Calculate the pair distribution function, \(G(r)\) from a CompactTrajectory.

-The partial pair distribution for a pair i-j, \(g_{ij}\), is:
+The partial pair distribution (from __) for a pair i-j, \(g_{ij}\), is:

 \[g_{ij}(r) = \frac{h_{ij}(r)}{4 \pi r^2 \rho_{j} \Delta{r}}\]

 where \(h_{ij}`\) is the histogram of distances of \(j\) element atoms around atoms of element \(i\), with bins of size \(\Delta{r}\), and \(\rho_{j}\) is the number density of atoms of element \(j\).
-As \(g_{ij}(0) = 0\), it is evident that \(G(0) = -\sum_{i,j}^{N_{elements}} c_ic_jb_ib_j\).
+As \(g_{ij}(0) = 0\), it is evident that \(G(0) = -\sum\limits_{i,j}^{N_{elements}} c_ic_jb_ib_j\).

 The total pair distribution function (pdf.PDF) has the form: